singer-yang/DeepLens/docs/user_guide/lens_systems.rst

      - Use Case
    * - **GeoLens**
      - Ray tracing geometric lens
-     - High-accuracy simulation, lens design
+     - High-accuracy simulation for geometric lenses, and differentiable lens design
    * - **DiffracLens**
-     - Wave optics diffractive lens
+     - Paraxial wave optics diffractive lens
-     - Diffractive optical elements
+     - Simple simulation for diffractive optical elements, not accounting for aberrations
    * - **HybridLens**
-     - Hybrid refractive-diffractive
+     - Hybrid refractive-diffractive lens, using ray tracing and wave optics
-     - DOEs, metasurfaces, hybrid systems
+     - DOEs and metasurfaces with refractive lenses, accounting for aberrations and diffraction
    * - **PSFNetLens**
      - Neural surrogate model
-     - Fast PSF prediction, real-time applications
+     - Fast PSF prediction compared to ray tracing, image simulation with varying depth and focal plane
    * - **ParaxialLens**
-     - Paraxial approximation
+     - Paraxial geometric lens, using Circle of Confusion (CoC) to simulate defocus
-     - Quick prototyping, defocus simulation
+     - Quick simulation for defocus, without aberrations

 GeoLens - Geometric Ray Tracing
 --------------------------------

-The ``GeoLens`` class implements a fully differentiable ray tracing engine for refractive lens systems.
+The ``GeoLens`` class implements a fully differentiable ray tracing engine for refractive/reflective lens systems.

 Initialization
 ^^^^^^^^^^^^^^